SpikeHD/Dorion/README.md

 </div>

-<sup>1</sup> Windows 7 support is now only possible via API extensions.
-It could break further at any point, and if this happens, I probably won't put much effort into fixing it (PRs always welcome of course!).
+<sup>1</sup> Windows 7 support is possible by installing API extensions, such as VxKex.
+It could break at any point, and if this happens, I probably won't put much effort into fixing it (PRs always welcome of course!).
 You may also need to manually install [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) if Dorion doesn't open after installing!

 <sup>2</sup> Some people report Dorion freezing on Linux, particularly when GIFs are playing.
 This is a bug in WebkitGTK.